holoviz/lumen/README.md

 The library is organized into a small number of simply object types including:

-* `Source`: A `Source` object can provide one or more tables along with a JSON schema describing the columns or fields in the tables.
+* `Source`: A `Source` provides any number of tables along with a JSON schema describing the contents of those tables.
-* `Filter`: A `Filter` can filter the data along any field.
+* `Filter`: A `Filter` object is given the schema of a field in one of the tables and generates queries which filter the data supplied by a `Source`.
-* `View`: A `View` queries a table from one of the sources and visualizes it in some form, e.g. as an indicator, plot or table.
+* `View`: A `View` can query a table from a `Source` and generates a viewable representation.
-* `Transform`: A `Transform` can apply arbitrary transformation on the tables before it is given to the `View`.
+* `Transform`: A `Transform` can apply arbitrary transformation to the tables.

-The tables that feed the filters, transforms and views are queried from a `Source` object.
-The `Source` may return any number of tables which can contain any number of fields and rows.

-The main `Source` types provided by Lumen include:

-- REST API: A well defined specification to publish metrics and filters
-- File: A baseclass that can load data from a file:
-  - CSV
-  - Parquet
-- HTTP Status: A simple data source that returns the HTTP status of a web server
-- Intake: A simple adaptor that can load data from an Intake data catalogue
-- Panel Session Info: Queries the Panel session_info REST endpoint and returns information about deployed dashboards.
+All of these base types can be easily subclassed to provide custom data sources, filters, transforms and views.